Hippolyte Passy

 Hippolyte Philibert Passy (15 October 1793 – 1 June 1880) was a French cavalry officer, economist and politician.

 Early life

-Passy was born into a aristocratic Catholic family.
+Passy was born into an aristocratic Catholic family.
 His father, Louis François Passy, was recevuer general des finances (Receiver General of Finance), an important office in the Ancien Régime.
 His mother was Jaquette Pauline Hélène d’Aure.
 Her brother, the Count d'Aure, was a riding master who fought for France in Egypt and Saint-Domingue.

 One of his brothers, Justin Félix, was a soldier and the father of Nobel Peace Prize winner Frédéric Passy.
 Another brother, Antoine François, was a botanist and geologist.

 Military career

-In 1809, Passy joined the Cavalry School in Saumur.
+In 1809, Passy joined the Saumur Cavalry School.
 He joined the French military in 1812, and took part in Napoleon's Russian campaign.
 After leaving the military, Passy was a journalist until 1830.

 Political career

 In October 1830, he was elected Deputy for Louviers.
 After joining the Moderate Liberals, he served as reporter on the 1831 and 1835 Budgets.

 Passy held various ministerial positions in the July Monarchy and the French Second Republic.
 He served as Minister of Finance on several occasions: